The Writ Petition in Bangladesh

 - AKM Azizul Hoque Vs. Bangladesh, 42 DLR 189

-- Where specific criminal charge has been levelled and specific criminal case is pending, the executive authority should not take resource to preventive detention- Executive authority is to act in aid of the Supreme Court as a solemn constitutional obligation.
+- Where a specific criminal charge has been levelled and the specific criminal case is pending, the executive authority should not take resources to preventive detention- The executive authority is to act in aid of the Supreme Court as a solemn constitutional obligation.

 - Korban (MD.)
 Vs. Government of Bangladesh and others, 55 DLR (HCD) 194

-- The detenu is directed to be set at liberty within three hours and the District Magistrate Abdul Huq is to pay him a compensatory cost of Taka 5,000 for whimsical exercise of power curtailing the liberty of a person.
+- The detent is directed to be set at liberty within three hours and the District Magistrate Abdul Huq is to pay him a compensatory cost of Taka 5,000 for a whimsical exercise of power curtailing the liberty of a person.

-A writ of certiorari can be filed by the aggrieved party or in certain cases by any anybody against the lower court, tribunal or authority, who acted in excess of jurisdiction or misused the power or violated the principal of natural justice.
+A writ of certiorari can be filed by the aggrieved party or in certain cases by anybody against the lower court, tribunal or authority, who acted in excess of jurisdiction or misused the power or violated the principle of natural justice.

 - Saudhangshu Bhuson Das Vs. Major Hasan Reza, (1959) 11 DLR 117

-- Power of the High Court in issuing the writ of certiorari cannot be invoked to amend a conviction nor to order the case to go back for imposing lawful sentence.
+- The power of the High Court in issuing the writ of certiorari cannot be invoked to amend a conviction nor to order the case to go back for imposing lawful sentence.

 - Bharat Tewari Vs. N. Hossain Spl Magte., Dinajpur, (1958) 10 DLR 481

 - Writ of certiorari or any other prerogative writ will issue against an order, against which no appeal or revision lies.

 - Momin Motor Co.
 Vs. Regional Transport Authority, Dhaka, (1958) 10 DLR 284